ECNL Regional League (ECRL) & Elite 64 (E64)

 ECRL BOYS | Aurora Sports Park, Aurora

-The selection process for ECRL & E64 will come from participation in the Elite Department ‘Kickarounds’ due to begin in early May.
+The selection process for ECRL & NPL will come from participation in the Elite Department ‘Kickarounds’ due to begin in early May.

-There will also be supplementary kickarounds for players interested in the ECRL and E64 platforms held within those host regions.
+There may also be supplementary kickarounds for players interested in the ECRL and NPL platforms held within those host regions.
 The Directors of Coaching will distribute information on these dates and venues in mid-April.

 For players external to the club, should you be interested in participating in these events, please complete your information in the ‘Interest Form’ below.
 Please bear in mind that to effectively manage the responses, the player’s experience and the current competition level are important parts of our ability to understand if the tryout process would be appropriate for each player.
 To this end, we cannot always offer this opportunity to everyone who completes the form.